symfony/symfony-docs/validation/custom_constraint.rst

 Using the new Validator
 -----------------------

-You can use custom validators just as the ones provided by Symfony itself:
+You can use custom validators like the ones provided by Symfony itself:

 .. configuration-block::